What is Lyme disease?

 How common is Lyme disease?

 The Companion Animal Parasite Council's interactive map shows Lyme disease activity in each Oregon county.
 As expected, it is more common in locations where there are woods that host the Western black-legged tick.
 During the past six years, 40–50 human cases of Lyme disease have been reported each year.
-In 2016, 103 cases of Lyme disease were reported in Oregon dogs.
 Most cases occur in the summer months.

 How is Lyme disease transmitted?